carljduff/carljduff.github.io/blog.md

   <summary>What is something about you that can only be learned by reading this blog?</summary>

   <br />
     I have never written a blog before, nor have I realized that I would enjoy it as much before starting this one.
 I look forward to updating it weekly so you can follow along with my journey.
-I am a deep-thinker, I have the ability to see every side of situations and I tend to live very peaceful in my own world.
+I've had four jobs since I started working at 16.
+I was at my first job for two years, the second a year, the third eight years and my most recent job going on four years.
+During this bootcamp will be the first time I've not worked since I've been 16.

   </details>